Corbyn on Anti-Semitism Criticism: "It Doesn't Bother Me... I Frankly Don't Care" -

 A fresh video has been unearthed of Jeremy Corbyn apparently speaking at a Labour event last October.
 Corbyn gives his response to “some criticisms made of us in the right-wing media over the last Summer”.
-As in, the massive anti-Semitism storm that raged around him all of last summer and has not gone away:
+As in, the massive anti-Semitism and IHRA storm that raged around him all of last summer and has not gone away:

 “It doesn’t bother me.
 Nothing keeps me awake at night anyway, I frankly don’t care.”